Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 Result: figured out that question banks are on app store.
 Didn't finish DL handbook.

-Reflect: I took initiative to host dinner & game night and absolutely enjoyed it.
-Learned from Laurel a good ice-breaking tip ———— guessing quality.
+Reflect: I took an initiative to host dinner & game night and absolutely enjoyed it.
+I learned from Laurel a good ice-breaking tip ———— guessing a descriptive word from group members.
+Need to become a better cook and icebreaker.

 2024.12.23
 ===